gboeing/ppd534/assignments/reading-responses.md

 # Reading Responses

+See the schedule in the syllabus for all assignment due dates and expectations.
+Submissions are due by 23:59 on their due date.

 ## Instructions

 These exercises ask you to reflect critically on the weekly reading material and come to class prepared to discuss.
 Each reading response should be submitted as a PDF file, 1 page long, single-spaced, composed in 12-point Times New Roman font.
 Submit it via Blackboard by 23:59 the day before class.